ThomasMSmit/GetGameCodes/README.md

 ### During development ###

-When trying to delete a product from a users wishlist an error occured:
+**When trying to delete a product from a users wishlist an error occured:**

-- Error: MultipleObjectsReturned at /wishlist/delete/2; get() returned more than one WishlistItem -- it returned 2!
+- *Error:* MultipleObjectsReturned at /wishlist/delete/2; get() returned more than one WishlistItem -- it returned 2!

-- Cause: The get request tries to get the product requested out of all the wishlists where the product is saved in.
+- *Cause:* The get request tries to get the product requested out of all the wishlists where the product is saved in.
 So when more then 1 user has the same product saved in their wishlist, this error occurs.

-- Solution: Added 'wishlist_id=wishlist_user' to get request, to specify out of wich wishlist the product has to be removed.
+- *Solution:* Added 'wishlist_id=wishlist_user' to get request, to specify out of wich wishlist the product has to be removed.

+**While styling footer to stay on the bottom of the page.
+The footer aligned right on the profile page only.**

+- *Cause:* Have not found the direct cause of why it is aligning right only on that page.
+It might have taken some styling from the content above it somehow.

+- *Solution:* Wrapping the block content in base.hmtl inside a empty div has resolved the issue.
+Most likely because this seperated the content from the footer completely, making sure the footer does not take on any styling from the content.

 ## Deployment ##